nielsing/yar/README.md

 yar -u username --both
 ```

 ### Want to search as an authenticated user?
-Simply add your github token to environment variables.
+Add your github token to your environment variables.
 ```
 export YAR_GITHUB_TOKEN=YOUR_TOKEN_HERE
 ```